nodecross/nodex-docs/source/getting-started/index.md

 $ yarn transfer
 ```

-5. Check the example application’s log.
+5. Check the example application’s log
    You will see the following logs.